DMC Global Inc. (BOOM) Shares Soar Above 1-Year High - News Heater

-DMC Global Inc. (NASDAQ: BOOM) has experienced a rise in its stock price by 26.84 compared to its previous closing price of 17.55.
-However, the company has seen a gain of 22.71% in its stock price over the last five trading days.
+DMC Global Inc. (NASDAQ: BOOM)’s stock price has gone rise by 9.65 in comparison to its previous close of 21.56, however, the company has experienced a 29.53% increase in its stock price over the last five trading days.

 Is It Worth Investing in DMC Global Inc. (NASDAQ: BOOM) Right Now?

-The price-to-earnings ratio for DMC Global Inc. (NASDAQ: BOOM) is above average at 18.80x.
-The 36-month beta value for BOOM is also noteworthy at 1.68.
+The price-to-earnings ratio for DMC Global Inc. (NASDAQ: BOOM) is above average at 14.13x, while the 36-month beta value is 1.63.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023